panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 ---
 title: "How to use Fetch with async/await"
-description: "How to use Fetch API with async/await syntax in JavaScript."
+description: "In this post, accompanied with useful demos, you'll learn how to use Fetch API with async/await syntax in JavaScript."
 published: "2020-09-15T12:00Z"
 modified: "2020-09-15T12:00Z"
 thumbnail: "./images/cover-4.png"